Mary Millar: Early life

-Millar was born in Doncaster, England, on 26 July 1936 to Irene (née Mellor) and Horace Wetton, both music hall singers.
+Millar was born in Doncaster, England, on 26 July 1936, to Irene (née Mellor) and Horace Wetton, both music hall singers.
 She intended to become a stable hand, but later decided to pursue a stage career.
 She toured the country with her parents, who had an act called Sweethearts in Harmony.

 Career

+Millar made her debut in theatre in 1952, in a production of Babes in the Wood with comedy duo Morcombe and Wise at the Empire Theatre, Sheffield at the age of 16.

-Millar made her first television appearance in 1953, aged 17, in Those Were the Days.
+She made her first television appearance the following year in 1953, in Those Were the Days.
 She also made appearances on The Dick Emery Show and The Stanley Baxter Show.

 In 1960, Millar travelled to New York to understudy Julie Andrews in Camelot.
 She began her West End career in 1962 as Cloris in Lock Up Your Daughters.
 In 1969, she played the title role in the musical Ann Veronica, based on H. G. Wells's novel.
 In 1986, Millar originated the role of Madame Giry in Andrew Lloyd Webber's musical The Phantom of the Opera.
 She played the role for four years and her voice appears on the original cast album.

 Millar gained acclaim for her part in Keeping Up Appearances as Rose.
 She replaced Shirley Stelfox from the beginning of series 2 in 1991, as Stelfox had prior commitments to the series Making Out.
 Millar remained with the programme until its end in 1995.

 From 1997 to 1998, Millar played Mrs Potts in the London production of Beauty and the Beast.
 She also appeared on the cast album.
 In February 1998, Millar left the show because of deteriorating health.

 Personal life, illness and death

 Millar married photographer Rafael D. Frame in November 1962; the marriage produced one child.
-Millar was a practicing Christian.
+Millar was a practising Christian.

 In January 1998, Millar was diagnosed with ovarian cancer and underwent chemotherapy.
 She died on 10 November 1998, aged 62, in Brockley, London, with her husband and daughter at her bedside.
 Three weeks before her death, when asked what she would do when she arrived at heaven's door, Millar said, "Rehearse for a part in the Angelic choir, darling."
 An episode of Keeping Up Appearances was broadcast on BBC One the following week and dedicated to her.